zhangnaifan/Expression-Simplify-Derivative/README.md

 # Expression-Simplify-Derivative
-Software Engineering course teamed up with @LeafyWang
+Software Engineering course lab 1/3/6/7 teamed up with @LeafyWang
 This is a command line program
 which allows users to input a string as a mathmatical expression
 and perform simplify and derivative operations.